brunolemos/react-native-template-ts/README.md

 ### Usage

-When creating a new React Native project, use the command:
+When creating a new React Native project, use the command:<br/>

-- `react-native init projectname --template modern`
+`react-native init projectname --template modern`

+That's it!
+Then, proceed as usual:
 - `cd projectname`
 - `npm start`